mapsme/api-android/README.md

 ## Introduction

-NOTE: We have changed the name of our maps from MapsWithMe to maps.me, but left all references below unchanged.
+NOTE: We have changed the name of our maps from MapsWithMe to MAPS.ME, but left all references below unchanged.

 MapsWithMe Android API (hereinafter referred to as *"API Library"* or just *"library"*) provides interface for client application to perform next tasks: